lv042/Weather-Wizard/docs/improvement.md

 ### api/weather/:timestamp

-After that we set up all the routes of the application.
-The first route is delivers data from a specific timestamp.
+After that, we set up all the routes of the application.
+The first route delivers data from a specific timestamp.
 All these routes call the CRUD functions in the DBManager.

 ```go